 }

 The makeFactors method returns a list of factors.
 A factor is a table defined over a set of variables.
 To create a variable out of an element, use Variable.
-For example, Variable(this) creates a variable out of this atomic binomial element.
+For example, the Variable(this) line above creates a variable out of this atomic binomial element.
 Creating variables is memoized, so you can be sure that every time you call Variable on an element you get the same variable.
 This is important if an element participates in multiple factors.
 To create a factor, you pass it an array of its variables.

 Each row in a factor associates a value with a set of indices into the variable’s ranges.
 To specify the factor, you need to set these values.
 This is accomplished with the set method of Factor.
 In the above example, we have